 Please note the difference between collaborating with a colleague in the class and simply copying from one another.
 I recommend doing your own assignment first and then coming together to work on it.
-If you choose to work with another person, both parties will need to indicate that on the top of their homework assignment.
-All submitted work must be your own work.
+If you choose to work with another person, both parties will need to indicate that on the top of your homework assignment.